The product · for Diagnostic Imaging

 Verivius for Diagnostic Imaging

 A structured walk through Verivius for an independent diagnostic imaging service.
-Independent sonographer practices, Window to the Womb-style baby scan services, small private imaging centres.
+Independent sonographer practices, Window to the Womb-style baby scan services, private imaging centres.
 What changes when the sector setup is Diagnostic Imaging, the regulatory frame above CQC (IR(ME)R 2017 + MHRA + SCoR + RCR + BMUS), the recurring assurance items pre-loaded for you, and what an inspector samples.

 About ten minutes to read.
 For the generic product tour, see /product.